AlexBishopCode/BeerLine-Buddy/README.md

 ##### Content

-All text on the site was written by myself from scratch with research conducted on [Wikipedia](https://www.wikipedia.org) pages for some factual content on the tours section text.
+All text on the web page was written by myself from scratch with prior knowledge of the topic.

-The Love Running Project on the [Code Institute](https://www.codeinstitute.net) Full Stack Web Development Course was used as a loose template to create some of the general framework of the site.
+The Love Maths Project on the [Code Institute](https://www.codeinstitute.net) Full Stack Web Development Course was used as a loose template to create some of the general framework of the site.
 Most notably the code from the Love Running project was utilised to create the foundation of the navigation bar, the sign up form and the social media links before developing and adapting these to be coherant with my web page design and distinguished functions for this project.

 The Sample Project README.md section of the Full Stack Web Development course on [Code Institute](https://www.codeinstitute.net) was used as a guide to understand the content required to be present within a README.md file.